edalonzoh90/DevOpsChallenge/README.md

 ## Challenge

--Create 2  azure cloud VM's into a VPC.
+- Create 2  azure cloud VM's into a VPC.

 -Use a load balancer to dristribute the traffic